 Probably the hardest thing to deal with in Bolivia, and pretty much in every Latin country, is zero to minimum English-speaking people around.
 I have to admit that it was difficult at times with my limited Spanish.
 You really have to learn basics to travel there around, otherwise you may miss or lose on loads of things.
 Thought, in most hotels or hostels receptionists speak English, it’s not always guaranteed, and remember that they are not going to be with you everywhere anyway.
 But here’s something to cheer you up.
 Bolivia is one of the cheapest places in South America, I think only Paraguay is cheaper, so enjoy!
-That can also be handy in taking spanish classes there.
-Sucre, capital, is most popular for it with prices starting just under 5$ for a day long course.
-Apart from study, once there, if you need a new clothes, buy them, that’s the best place to stock up on anything you need.
+That can also be handy in taking Spanish classes there.
+Sucre, capital, is most popular for it, with prices starting at just under a 5$ for a day long course.
+Apart from study, once there, if you need a new clothes, buy them.
+That’s the best place to stock up on anything you need.
 Don’t also waste your time in the hostel’s kitchen to cook.
 You can get an amazing main meal for just 1-1.5$ that comes usually with drink and sometimes even with a soup.
 Trips are very affordable, even that I prefer always to do everything on my own, I bought few, and I was very pleased with them.
-Plus, I have met other travelers too, while doing them.
+Plus, I have met other travelers too, while doing so.
 Prices depends on season, agency and your negotiation skills, but let’s say one day trip to the jungle can cost around 20$, including all meals, transport and guide.
 Ha, almost forgot to mention how important negotiations are.
-Try to do it if possible, especially while dealing with travel agents, you can always get discount.
+Try to do it if possible, especially while dealing with travel agents.
+You can always get a discount.
 I never done it while buying food or meals, simply as It was cheap already.
 I was even paying more, just as I felt that they deserved a little bit extra from us, tourists.
 But hey, do what you want!